sergioafanou/smart-cv/_posts/2021-04-04-what-phones-do-the-android-authority-team-use-as-daily-drivers-2021-edition.md

 ---
-title : What phones do the Android Authority team use as daily drivers?
-(2021 edition)
+title : "What phones do the Android Authority team use as daily drivers?
+(2021 edition)"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://www.androidauthority.com/android-authority-phones-2021-1212383/